benjamshu/langdev/encoding/README.md

 - The variation selector directly follows the base character
 - The combination is standardized in this document

-Combinations of base characters and variation selectors may be represented via a combined code point; for example, `Z-213B` represents the sequence `Z-21 Z-3B`.
+Variation selectors which are not combined with base characters __should not__ be rendered.
 Note that base characters __cannot__ be combined with more than one variation selector.

-Variation selectors which are not combined with base characters __should not__ be rendered.

 ## code table : base characters